This post brought to you by Borden Cheese

 - 1 8 oz package Borden Singles Sensations Southwest Pepperjack Cheese Slices, unwrapped and quartered (See Cook's note)

-- 1 Tbsp chopped pickled jalapeno or to taste
+- 1 Tbsp chopped pickled jalapeno adjust to taste

 - 1 tsp ground cumin